-- Install the driver inside an enclosure whose pollution degree is 2 or better environment, or whose degree of protection is IP54 minimum. - Do not install any equipment that generates a large amount of heat or noise near the driver. - Do not install the driver underneath the scanner or other equipment vulnerable to heat. - If the ambient temperature of the driver exceeds 50 °C (122 °F), improve the ventilation condition such as providing forced cooling by using fans or creating spaces between the drivers. - Be sure to install the driver vertically (in vertical position).
+- Do not install any equipment that generates a large amount of heat or noise near the driver. - Do not install the driver underneath the scanner or other equipment vulnerable to heat. - If the ambient temperature of the driver exceeds 50 °C (122 °F), reconsider the ventilation condition such as providing forced cooling by using fans or creating spaces between the drivers. - Be sure to install the driver vertically (in vertical position).